slaclab/indico-slac/indico-worker/README.md

 User account
 ------------

-The image is built to run with UID=1000 and GID=1000 internally (and user name `indico` which does not really matter).
-Container needs to access host directories to read and write some files as explained in the section below.
-To allow access to host folders there are two options:
-- allow read/write access to those directories for UID=1000
-- run containers with different UID which has read/write access on host system

-For latter option one needs to pass `--user UID` option to docker run, examples below assume that host system has an `indico` user account and that account has correct priviledges for accessing bound directories.
+The image is built to run without USER (uses root UID=0 GID=0) but it will not run with default root user, at least for Celery service.
+Container should be started with `--user` option giving _both_ UID and GID, e.g.
+`--user=$(id -u):$(id -g)` if you want to run with current used UID and GID.
+Some of the container volumes need to be bound to a host file system and will create files and directories on those volumes.
+The directories on a host filesystem have to allow write access to the container user.

 Volumes
 -------